- En Español

 All its grains are whole grains, and it contains more than 16g of whole grain.

 This cereal would also qualify for the 50%+ Stamp, 15g or more.

 All its grains are whole grains, but it doesn’t meet the minimum of 16g of whole grains required for the 100% Stamp.

 This cereal would qualify for the Basic Stamp, 9g or more.

 The ﬁrst ingredient is corn ﬂour, a reﬁned grain, and it contains more reﬁned grain than whole grain.
-Cereal D isn’t as robustly healthy as the ﬁrst three examples, but with 43% of its grain as whole grain, and 4g (about 1 teaspoon) of sugar, it might be a good transition choice for someone who previously ate cereals with no whole grain and 12g of sugar (that’s 3 teaspoons!).
+Cereal D isn’t nearly as healthy as the ﬁrst three examples, but with 43% of its grain as whole grain, and 4g (about 1 teaspoon) of sugar, it might be a good ﬁrst step toward change for someone who has always eaten cereals with no whole grain and 12g of sugar (that’s 3 teaspoons!).
 It’s all about starting where you are, and working your way to better food choices.